Meteor-Community-Packages/stratosphere/README.md

 This is currently necessary because of:

-* config.js - remove illegal character on windows - solved in next release, see: https://github.com/meteor/meteor/pull/4460
 * auth-client.js - problems with meteor oAuth flow - tracked here: https://github.com/meteor/meteor/issues/4497

-The config.js problem is solved in the next release, but any help to solve the problem with auth-client.js would be highly appreciated.
+Any help to solve the problem with auth-client.js would be highly appreciated.

 ### 2) Create a Meteor developer app
 First create an app that can use the meteor developer account services: